|NLP ARTICLE MENU|

 Enlightenment is not something to be found outside of ourselves.
 It is not found by searching for money, power and prestige.
 The mystics are united in stating that this inner treasure is to be found by going within ourselves.
 Ordinarily we may think that peace, happiness, joy and bliss are a result of something happening in the world.
 Likewise we think that fear, pain, anger, depression and so on are result of something happening in the world.
 But this is the delusion of the mind.
 In fact it is the mind that causes the negative and positive emotions as a reaction to something that occurs outside of yourself.
 The problem is that we live at the mercy of events in the world.

 The process of meditation teaches us to move beyond the mind into a state of inner silence.
 Out of this inner silence arises authentic feelings of peace, happiness, bliss, joy and ecstasy.
 Once you have had the slightest taste of this inner world you have had a glimpse of your lost treasure.
 So for those of us on the path, our job is to encourage Susie to hang in there until she gets her first glimpse of her inner treasure.
 Susie has what it takes to meditate.
 She has already demonstrated that ability in searching relentlessly for her diamond ring.

 At first meditation will take a lot of discipline and effort but if she devotes one hour each day every day to her meditation practice then within a few short months she will begin to reap the benefits.
 As her awareness grows Susie should find that the effort is being replaced by a sense of effortlessness.
 And after a few years rather than only meditating during a fixed meditation session each day she should find that she is able to maintain her meditative state throughout the day and even in to her sleep.

-If you want to learn how to meditate and or to deepen your meditative states and experience mystical states of consciousness then email Abby Eagle using the contact form at the top left of this page.
+If you want to learn how to meditate and or to deepen your meditative states and experience mystical states of consciousness then email Abby Eagle using the contact form at the top right of this page.